scriptbuzz/aws-iot-esp32-arduino/README.md

 * Sign in to the https://console.aws.amazon.com/iot/
 * Browse to the AWS IoT Core console
 * From the left navigation pane, select **Settings**
-* Next to **Custom** endpoint, make a note of the endpoint value.
-The endpoint should have this format **“xxxxxxxxxxxxxx.iot.us-east-1.amazonaws.com”**, in my case, the AWS region is us-east-1, but feel free to change to your region of choice.
-Your microcontroller firmware will be updated with this endpoint value to communicate with AWS IoT.
+* Next to **Custom** endpoint, save the endpoint value.
+The endpoint should have this format **“xxxxxxxxxxxxxx.iot.us-east-1.amazonaws.com”** In my case, the AWS region is us-east-1, but your region could be different.
 * From the left navigation pane, select **Secure > Policies > Create**
 * If you do not have any IoT policy created, select **Create a policy**
 * Enter a name for your policy.
 Example: "esp32_iot_policy"